LuigiClemente/cube_zammad/multitenancy.md

 ### 3. TypeScript Implementation:

-In the TypeScript implementation, a Node.js server, driven by Express and the `pg` library, solidifies the integration between your frontend and the PostgreSQL database.
-The code snippet below exemplifies the assertive TypeScript implementation:
+In the TypeScript part, we're using a Node.js server with Express and the pg library.
+This helps connect your website's front end to the PostgreSQL database.
+The code snippet below shows how we've set up TypeScript in a confident way.

 ```typescript
 import express, { Request, Response, NextFunction } from 'express';